-Miscellaneous current liabilities mainly relate to interest payable (7,403 KEUR in total, mainly to third parties), rental guarantee provisions (3,300 KEUR in total), VAT payable (973 KEUR), additional guarantee for the newly acquired Towarowa plot for the VIBE project (2,802 KEUR) and some other accruals.
+Miscellaneous current liabilities mainly relate to rental guarantee provisions (2,616 KEUR in total), tax payable (11,336 KEUR), and some other accruals.

-The outstanding deferred income balance mainly relates to deferred income from sales in the Bliskie Piaseczno residential project (6,260 KEUR vs. 509 KEUR last year), sales in the Groen residential project (1,610 KEUR vs. 5,973 KEUR last year), and to some deferred rent income on commercial projects.
-The significant increase in the Bliskie Piaseczno balance mainly goes together with the (commercial and construction) progress of the project.
+The outstanding deferred income balance mainly relates to deferred income from sales in the Bliskie Piaseczno residential project (1,294 KEUR vs. 6,260 KEUR last year), deferred income from sales in the Groen Phase 2 residential project (13,881 KEUR vs.1,610 KEUR last year), and to some deferred rent income on commercial projects.
+The significant decrease in the Bliskie Piaseczno balance mainly goes together with the